12 Types of Nonverbal Communication Definition and Examples

 11. Artifacts Nonverbal Communication

-Nonverbal artefacts in communication refer to the physical objects of the person, including the brand of clothes and shoes, car brands, Tattoos, Piercing, and Jewelry.
+Nonverbal artifacts in communication refer to the physical objects of the person, including the brand of clothes and shoes, mobile phones, laptops, car brands, tattoos, piercings, and jewelry.
 It is also known as the belongings owned by the communicator.
-However, artefacts assist the audiences strongly in forming a perception of the speakers.
-The audience can identify the speaker’s personality through artefacts.
+However, artifacts assist the audiences strongly in forming a perception of the speakers.
+The audience can identify the speaker's personality through artifacts.

 Artefacts nonverbal communication examples

 For example, a person uses a BMW car, representing that the person is wealthy.
-Similarly, if the person uses a good brand of clothes and diamond jewellery, these artifacts also notify that the person is wealthy.
-Likewise, sportspeople, singers use tattoos more than ordinary people.
+Similarly, if the person uses a good brand of clothes and diamond jewelry, these artifacts also notify that the person is wealthy.
+Likewise, sportspeople and singers use tattoos more than ordinary people.
 Tattoos denounce the social groups they are in.
-People with expensive jewellery represent their personality and socio-economic conditions.
+People with expensive jewelry represent their personality and socio-economic conditions.

 12. Environment Nonverbal Communication